 - 2.1.
 The main purpose of a rally is to create an awareness of the existence of A.A. in an area by inviting the general public, medical institutions, social welfare departments, corporates, law enforcement agencies, etc. This awareness can be accomplished by means of the press, radio, pamphlets /flyers, personal invitations, other technologies, etc. - 2.2.
 Some other purposes of rallies include: - 2.2.1.
 A get-together of members from far and near for the purpose of attending open A.A. meetings.
 Rallies should be organized along the "Keep it Simple" principle. - 2.2.2.
-There is greater fellowshipping and sharing within and outside of meetings not only among members of A.A. but also other attendees,
+There is greater fellowshipping and sharing within and outside of meetings not only among members of A.A. but also other attendees, such as, Al-Anon, Alateen, ACA, family members, the general public, other visitors, etc. - 2.2.3.
+Generally, it is an ideal opportunity to give fairly new members, newcomers and visitors a greater exposure to A.A. and to show them that we are many in number and not a glum lot.

-35 Conference Advisory Action 2018
+50 Conference Advisory Action 2018